 So don’t let an eye infection get in the way of your fun this Halloween.
 Wearing decorative lenses without a valid prescription can result in serious harm to your eyes, which can haunt you long after October 31st.

-Get your comprehensive eye exam and contact lens fitting by an eye doctor in Williamsville & Lockport at Insight Eye Care.
+Get your comprehensive eye exam and contact lens fitting by an eye doctor in Williamsville, Lockport, East Aurora, & Niagara Falls at Insight Eye Care.